dherault/serverless-offline/README.md

 }
 ```

-A working example of injecting a custom authorization provider can be found in the projects integration tests under the folder [`custom-authentication`](./tests/integration/custom-authentication).
+A working example of injecting a custom authorization provider can be found in the project's integration tests under the folder [`custom-authentication`](./tests/integration/custom-authentication).

 ## Custom headers